dctbao09x/dctbao09x/README.md

 ⭐ Welcome to my GitHub profile!
 I am a student at Phu Nhuan High School, Ho Chi Minh City.

-🚀 Currently learning about the Python platform and libraries before diving deeper into NLP Artificial Intelligence
+🚀 Currently learning about the Python, C++ platforms before diving deeper into Robotics engineering

 ## 🧑‍💻 About Me